 Your class schedules can be found on myMU on the left side of your screen in the Quick Launch navigation panel.
 Schedules can be found under course schedule and grades.
 Students can choose from a detailed schedule or a date and time schedule depending on how in depth they want to look at their courses.

 Verify that your financial aid is ready for the start of classes.
 You can do so by clicking Financial Aid Information in the Quick Launch Navigation panel on the left side of their myMU page.
 You can check your financial aid status, check your student requirements and previous award history.
 You can also view your award payment schedule.
 If you have questions, Financial Aid can be reached at 1-304-696-3162.

 Once a student who plans to begin in a summer or fall term has submitted the $100 enrollment deposit, he or she is eligible to register for an orientation date.

 Request access to special content within MUOnLine under the Orientation tab.
-This content will help you learn how to use MyMU, how to take a class online, resources and about academic policies and procedures.
-If you are interested in orientation on campus, please check out the information provided by the Office of Recruitment.
+This content will help you learn how to use myMU, how to take a class online, resources and about academic policies and procedures.
+If you are interested in orientation on campus, please check out the information provided by the Office of Admissions.

 10. Purchase Class Books

 After students have registered for classes they will be able to see what books they need.
 This can be found under the registration tab under the Quick Launch Navigation Panel on the left side of your screen on your myMU account.
 You should click the MUBookstore link and then follow the prompts in choosing your desired semester and courses.
 The MU bookstore can be reached at 1-304-696-3622 or at www.bkstr.com/marshallstore.